PMizz13/ma-browser-card/README.md

 subtitle: Music Assistant       # Logo subtitle text (default: Music Assistant)
 icon: mdi:music                 # Any MDI icon for the logo (default: mdi:music)
 click_action: play              # play (default) or enqueue
+home_sections:                  # Set the number of items to display in each section
+  radio: 3                      # Set to 0 to hide section
+  recently_played: 2
+  recently_added: 3
+  discover: 4
 ```

 ### Config options